 To determine if an RV is a 5th wheel it will have 2-3 axels (wheels on each side), and the hitch will look like something for a semi-truck.
 The hitch will be located under the front overhang compartment of the RV.

-Popup tent trailers require a destination because they’re not functional unless you pop them up which makes them NOT stealthy.
+Popup tent trailers don’t require a destination, but they’re not functional unless you pop them up.
+Which makes them NOT stealthy.
 The most common sentence popup owners make: “Buying a pop-up camper was the worst and best decision we ever made.”
 From what I gather it’s because Popup tent trailers allow exposure to the RVing “lifestyle”, but because of the limitations of popup trailers you’re not able to fully submerse yourself into this wonderful & adventurous lifestyle.
 Generally speaking a modern pop up tent trailer will include a small kitchen, 2 beds, and some basic storage.
 To determine if an RV is a pop-up tent trailer it will have a collapsible roof & a trailer tongue that fits on a normal bumper ball hitch.

 Slide-In Truck Camper